I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 I frowned at him.

 He waved a hand toward me.
-“Many people would hesitate in those circumstances.
-Balk at seriously harming another, even if it meant saving themselves.
+“Many people would hesitate in those circumstances, balk at seriously harming another person, even if it meant saving themselves.
 You did whatever you had to in order to escape.”

 I nodded, thinking back.
 “A little of Des Jardins madness showed, even before he attempted to ride over the crowd to reach me.
 I knew that if I let them take me, I might never return.”

-Henry’s fingers twitched around my hand, and he dropped it before accidentally crushing it in the fist he so clearly wanted to form.
+Henry’s fingers twitched around my hand, and he dropped it before accidentally crushing it.
 “Part of me hopes he tries to come for you.”

 I stroked my fingers over his cheek.
 “If he comes for us, we’ll be ready.”